-If you are near your vehicle and feel threatened, you may activate the panic alarm to call attention by pushing and holding the D button on the Intelligent Key for longer than 0.5 second.
+If you are near your vehicle and feel threatened, you may activate the panic alarm to call attention by pressing and holding the $\mathbb{H}^{D}$ button on the Intelligent Key for longer than 0.5 seconds.

-The panic alarm and headlights will stay on for 25 seconds.
+The panic alarm and headlights will stay on for a period of time.